Eversons99/flask_api/README.md

 # Resume
-  A small flask app with just a route that starts a function to apply some commands on Huawei OLT, i'm using telnet lib to connect OLT
+  A small flask API with just a route that starts a function to apply some commands on Huawei OLT, i'm using telnet lib to connect OLT

 ## Running server